polkadot-developers/substrate-docs/content/md/en/docs/reference/cryptography.md

 ## Types of cryptography

+There are two different ways that cryptographic algorithms are implemented: **symmetric cryptography**, and **asymmetric cryptography**.

 ### Symmetric cryptography

 **Symmetric encryption** is a branch of cryptography that is not based on one-way functions, unlike asymmetric cryptography.
 It uses the same cryptographic key for both the encryption of plain text and the decryption of the resulting ciphertext.